COSMO-ORG/fieldextra-wiki/Planning.md

        > reading and decoding input records is sequential
        > possible approaches: read in advance, parallel read of part files...
        > considerable potential speedup
+     + [3d] Move sorting along time dimension from store_field() to generate_output()
+       > in case the input records are sorted in decreasing date, the current implementation is very inefficient: records are internally re-shuffled for each new contributing time plan (this is the case for some IFS files)

 ###### Priority medium